Columba Domínguez

-Columba Domínguez Alarid (March 4, 1929 – August 13, 2014) was a Mexican actress, singer, and painter.
-She is remembered particularly for her performance in the film Pueblerina (1949).
+Columba Domínguez Alarid (March 4, 1929 – August 13, 2014) was a Mexican actress, singer and painter.
+She starred in the film Pueblerina (1949).

 Biography

 Early life

-Columba Domínguez Alarid was born on March 4, 1929, in Guaymas, Sonora, Mexico.
-She moved to Mexico City with her family when she was very young.
-While attending a party with one of her sisters, she was discovered by the Mexican film director Emilio Fernández, who started her acting career with small roles in films such as La perla (1945) and Río Escondido (1947).
+Columba Domínguez Alarid was born on March 4, 1929, in Guaymas, Sonora.
+She moved to Mexico City with her family at a young age.
+While attending a party with one of her sisters, she was discovered by film director Emilio Fernández, who started her acting career with small roles in films such as La perla (1945) and Río Escondido (1947).

 Career

 In 1948, Fernandez gave her the antagonistic role in the film Maclovia (1948), with María Félix.
 Her performance was praised by critics and, thanks to this film, Fernández entrusted with the leading role that would become her best film: Pueblerina (1948).
 Thanks to this movie, Columba rapidly rose to stardom and became known worldwide after the film was presented at the Karlovy Vary International Film Festival.
 In that same year she participated in La Malquerida, with Dolores del Río and Pedro Armendáriz.